sunnyluthra/blrstartups-code-of-conduct/readme.md

 - Keep it clean.
 Don’t post anything obscene or sexually explicit.
 - Respect each other.
 Don’t harass or grief anyone, impersonate people, or expose their private information.
 - Respect our group.
 Don’t post spam or otherwise vandalize the group.
 - These are not concrete terms with precise definitions — avoid even the appearance of any of these things.
-If you’re unsure, ask yourself how you would feel if your post was featured on the front page of the Times Of India.
+If you’re unsure, ask yourself how you would feel if your post/comment was featured on the front page of TOI or TechCrunch.

 **Keep It Tidy**